-We have all heard about the strong possibility that San Francisco could experience more devastating earth quakes but how many residents of Port Elizabeth are aware that the city has three ancient fault lines under its surface from which some slight movements can still occur?
+We have all heard about the strong possibility that San Francisco could experience further devastating earth quakes but how many residents of Port Elizabeth are aware that the city has three ancient fault lines under its surface.

 Main picture: Fault lines in Target Kloof

 Most of Port Elizabeth is built on quartzites and hard sandstones of the Table Mountain series, which are around 300 million years old.
 Exposed at Sardinia Bay is a narrow coastal strip of the underlying Pre-Cape system which is probably twice as old, and which includes the Maitland mines and the Loerie limestone.
 To the north are younger Cretaceous rocks of the Uitenhage system (about 120 million years old), sandstones, mud-stones and clays, which include good brick-making materials.
 The most recent deposits are marine in origin and contain exciting fossils.